 My obsession with plants has led me to travel extensively in many parts of the world looking at both gardens and plants in their natural habitat.
 These plant hunting and garden visit tours have included such places as India, New Guinea, Fiji, New Caledonia, Peru, Chile, Argentina, Bolivia, France, England, Ireland, Crete, Namibia, South Africa, Madagascar, New Zealand and Pacific North West USA.

-In 2017 / 2018 I will be leading tours to France and Madagascar.
+In 2018 I will be leading a tour to the South of France.
 Please see details below.

 Overnight Menton (8 nights) • Aix-en-Provence (3 nights) • Avignon (6 nights) • Florac (3 nights)

 PDF itinerary & reservation application: